MooersLab/rstudiopymolpysnips/README.md

 If you use this library to make figures for publication, please see the *Citation.md* file above.

+<a id="citation"><h2>Poster</h2></a>

+Mooers2021MGMS.pdf above is a poster presented at the 40th Anniversary Meeting of the [Molecular Graphics and Modelling Society(https://www.mgms.org/WordPress/) held virtually on 24 September 2021.

 [Return to Table of Contents](#table-of-contents)